fermyon/spin/docs/content/sips/000-app-config.md

 ### Configuration is defined by components and applications

 Configuration within a "parent" (component or application) consists of a number of configuration "slots":
-- slots are uniquely identified within their parent by a string "key"; in order to allow unambiguous conversion to environment variables or file paths, keys are constrained:
+- Slots are uniquely identified within their parent by a string "key"; in order to allow unambiguous conversion to environment variables or file paths, keys are constrained:
-  - must start with a letter (required for env vars)
+  - Keys must start with a letter (required for env vars)
-  - consisting of only lowercase ascii alphanum and `_` (`[a-z0-9_]`)
+  - Keys consist of only lowercase ascii alphanum and `_` (`[a-z0-9_]`)
-    - only one `_` at a time and not at the end (to allow delimiting in env vars with `__`)
+    - Only one `_` at a time and not at the end (to allow delimiting in env vars with `__`)
-- a slot must _either_ be marked as "required" _or_ must be given a default value
+- A slot must _either_ be marked as "required" _or_ must be given a default value
-- a slot may be marked as "secret", in which case any associated value should be handled with care (e.g. not logged)
+- A slot may be marked as "secret", in which case any associated value should be handled with care (e.g. not logged)

 ```toml
 [config]